We all have implicit bias, and it’s keeping us all from creating a truly inclusive workplace.

 Research hasn’t found that we can eliminate bias, but we can minimize it through vigilance in self-awareness and education.

-To that end, here are three types of bias and what you can do about them:
+Three types of implicit bias and what you can do about them

 What you can do.
 Check yourself when you or others fail.
 Whenever you make a mistake at work – and when others make a mistake at work – journal about it.
 Write out what happened, what part the context played, and what part you or they played in the issue.
 The benefit to this is two-fold: You will notice patterns in your thinking so that you can minimize your bias over time, and you will be able to hold yourself accountable for better blaming.
 (Wait, that sounded bad, but you know what I mean.)